NoroffFEU/programming-foundations-ca-HelChris/README.md

 six books: books 1-6.

 --------The Books--------
-There are a total of six books, they all share this properties: title, author, published (date), publisher, genre, pages, prive, currency, available, language.
+There are a total of six books, they all have these properties: title, author, published (date), publisher, genre, pages, prive, currency, available, language.
-The value of these properties varies from book to book, but they all share the same author, currencym language and availability.
+The value of these properties varies from book to book, but they all share the same author, currency, language and availability.

 ---